 South Beloit fire chief Scott Fisher resigns

-Newly sworn-in South Beloit Fire Department Fire Chief Scott Fisher (not to be confused with freshly-retired South Beloit Superintendent Scott Fisher) tendered his resignation yesterday (13 January 2026) to the city of South Beloit after 8 days as chief.
-Mr. Fisher's appointment as fire chief was announced in mid-December 2025.
-His swearing in ceremony was conducted at a South Beloit city council meeting on 5 January 2026.
+Newly sworn-in South Beloit Fire Department Fire Chief Scott Fisher (not to be confused with freshly-retired South Beloit Superintendent Scott Fisher) tendered his resignation on Tuesday, January 13, 2026 to the city of South Beloit after 8 days as chief.
+Fisher's appointment as fire chief was announced in mid-December 2025.
+His swearing in ceremony was conducted at a South Beloit city council meeting on January 5, 2026.

-The text of his resignation given to South Beloit mayor Tom Fitzgerald, city administrator Sonya Hoppes, and police and fire commissioner Ken Morse is as follows:
+In his resignation given to South Beloit mayor Tom Fitzgerald, city administrator Sonya Hoppes, and police and fire commissioner Ken Morse, Fisher said:

 This decision was a very difficult one.
 I regret to inform you that I am resigning as the South Beloit Fire Chief effective immediately.
 This city and the fire department have much potential.
 I thank everyone who has been so kind to me in this short time.
 I wish you continued success in rebuilding the department.
 Personnel are your most important resource.
 Take care of them.